-- (3) Upon filing of the Debtor's Certification, the court will issue an order of referral to the mediator, all counsel, and any unrepresented party directing the mediator to establish the date, place, and time of the mediation session.
+- (e) Request for Status Conference and/or Appointment of Mediator. - (1) Upon the motion of either party, the court may schedule a status conference concerning the loss mitigation process.
+Such motion must include the grounds for requesting said conference along with a description of the efforts made to resolve any differences prior to requesting the status conference.
+The motion must be served upon the other party and his counsel.
+The court may, on its own initiative, schedule a status conference. - (2) At the time of the status conference, both parties must be prepared to provide the court with sufficient detail as to the status of the loss mitigation review so that the court can assess whether further two-party negotiations are likely to be productive and/or whether the appointment of a mediator may be beneficial to the parties. - (3) After the status conference, if the court determines that the appointment of a mediator may be beneficial, the court will issue an order of referral to the mediator, all counsel, and any unrepresented party, directing the mediator to establish the date, place, and time of the mediation session.
 The order will include the address, telephone number, email address, and facsimile number of the mediator, counsel, and unrepresented parties.
-The date of the mediation session will be a date within sixty (60) days from the date of the order of referral. - (4) The appointment is effective unless the mediator rejects the appointment within seven (7) days of the date of the order of referral. - (5) Upon docketing of the order of referral to mediation, the clerk must transmit to the mediator a copy of the docket sheet that reflects all filings to date.
-The mediator may identify to the clerk those filed documents which the mediator wishes to review for the mediation.
-Unless otherwise ordered by the court, the clerk will provide the mediator with electronic or paper copies of the requested documents. - (6) A mediator may change the date and time for the mediation session if the session takes place within seventy-five (75) days of the date of the order of referral.
-Any continuance of the session beyond seventy-five (75) days must be approved by the court.
+The date of the mediation session will be a date within thirty (30) days from the date of the order of referral. - (4) The appointment is effective unless the mediator rejects the appointment within seven (7) days of the date of the order of referral. - (5) Upon docketing of the order of referral to mediation, the clerk must transmit to the mediator a copy of the docket sheet that reflects all filings to date.
+The mediator may specify those documents in the case that the mediator wishes to review for the mediation.
+Unless otherwise ordered by the court, the clerk will provide the mediator with electronic or paper copies of the requested documents. - (6) Mediation must be completed within thirty (30) days, but the mediator may extend the time to complete the mediation for a period up to forty-five (45) days from the date of the order of referral.
+Any continuance of the session beyond forty-five (45) days must be approved by the court. - (7) Debtor must pay a mediation fee of \$125.00 to the appointed mediator.
+Mortgage Creditor (or, if applicable, Substituted Creditor) must also pay \$125.00 to the appointed mediator.
+Neither fee is refundable under any circumstances.